muldis/Muldis_Object_Notation/spec/MUON_Feature_Comparison.md

 as each provides distinct *false* and *true* literals that are distinct values from numbers and strings and anything else.

+MUON and JSON are equal in expressivity regarding integer values, to the extent that each can denote any integer of any magnitude, and their integer literals are distinct from booleans and strings and non-numerics.

-MUON is more expressive than JSON regarding numeric literals.
+MUON is more expressive than JSON regarding numeric literals in general.
+MUON natively supports distinct syntaxes for integers and the general case of rational numbers, such that `1` and `1.0` are distinct, helping preserve intended data types for applications that care about the distinction, while JSON only has a single numeric syntax and can't distinguish the two.
+MUON natively supports exact rational numeric values that are *not* terminating in base 10, so for example `1/3` can be conveyed losslessly, while JSON only natively supports exact rational numeric values that *are* terminating in base 10.
+Both MUON and JSON support scientific notation for numeric literals, though their exact syntax differs, `4.263*10^15` and `4.263e15` respectively.
 MUON supports 4 numeric bases (2,8,10,16) for all numeric literals, while JSON only supports base 10 for all numeric literals.
 (This is merely a syntactic convenience given that all rational values that are terminating in base 2/8/16 are also terminating in base 10.)

-MUON also natively supports exact rational numeric literals that are *not* terminating in base 10, using its **Fraction** syntax, while JSON does not.
-Both MUON and JSON support scientific notation for numeric literals, though their exact syntax differs, `4.263*10^15` and `4.263e15` respectively.
+MUON and JSON are equal in expressivity regarding character string values, to the extent that each can denote any **Unicode** character string, of any string length, using any code points up to `0x10FFFF` (all 17 planes), and all code points can be denoted natively as themselves, save for a small handful forbidden to appear literally that must be denoted in escaped form.

-MUON is more expressive than JSON regarding character string literals.
-MUON directly supports expression of all 17 **Unicode** planes, that is all of the code points up to 0x10FFFF, while JSON only directly supports the BMP, that is only the code points up to 0xFFFF.
+MUON is more expressive than JSON regarding character string literals, in that it can natively express all **Unicode** code points as single numeric escape sequences without using any UTF-16 surrogate code points, while JSON can only natively denote code points up to `0xFFFF` (the BMP) as single numeric escape sequences.
 Users of JSON must explicitly use pairs of UTF-16 surrogate code points to represent code points on the other 16 planes, which is a separate data model layer above the JSON.

 MUON uses the same string delimiters `"` as JSON but MUON is easier to parse because the escape sequence for said delimiter is `\q` in MUON versus